All Episodes

 Okay, so job pickup may not be enough to help Obama.

-Did it ever cross your mind to ask whether or not job growth is enough to help the unemployed?
+Can I ask you people at MSNBC, have you had any thought, did it ever cross your mind to ask whether or not job growth is enough to help the unemployed?

 I mean, after all, what are we talking about here?

-Do you realize how how silly, childish, narcissistic, and immature it sounds to talk about the unemployment rate only within the context of how it helps or hurts Obama?
+Do you realize how silly, childish, narcissistic, and immature it sounds to talk about the unemployment rate only within the context of how it helps or hurts Obama?

 What about the people who are unemployed, out of work?

-Is there any thought given to them?
+Is there any thought given to them in what economic news might mean to them?

-Well, there is here at this program hosted by me, the big voice of the right.
+Well, there is here at this program, hosted by me, the big voice of the right.

 I made a pointed appointment to watch the debate last night.